dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/catalog-views.md

 Give your view a name and optionally a description and icon.
 Next, you can select one or more filters to apply to your view by clicking the "Add filters" button.
 Filters can select a subset of assets based on their metadata, tags, kinds, owners, asset groups, or other properties.

-### Create a new catalog view from your current set of filters
+### Creating a new catalog view from your current set of filters

 When viewing the global asset lineage or asset list, you can create a new catalog view from your current set of filters.